khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 #### Links to external resources

-- If a link goes to a resource outside of GitLab, show the external_link icon if the link does not already clarify the desintation.
+- If a link goes to a resource outside of GitLab and doesn’t specify the destination in text, then show the external_link icon at the end of the text.
     - Example:
-        - [View file in new page]() -- indicates the destination, and doesn't require an icon
+        - [View file in new page]() -- indicates the destination and doesn’t require an icon.
-        - [View file]() -- does not indicate the destination, so should have an icon
+        - [View file]() -- does’t indicate the destination and should have an icon.
-- Always show the icon for better accessibility (i.e. not only on hover) and to account for inline instances.
+- Always show the icon for better accessibility (i.e., not only on hover) and to account for inline instances.
+The icon should use `aria-label="external link"`, or similar, to communicate the purpose to screen reader users.

 ## States